 What Affects Assisted Living Costs in South Carolina?

-Memory Care Add-Ons: Specialized staffing and enhanced supervision increase pricing relative to standard assisted living communities.
+- Memory Care: Specialized staffing and secure environments increase pricing relative to standard assisted living communities.

-Regulatory Environment: Assisted living communities operate under licensing and oversight administered by the South Carolina Department of Health and Environmental Control, which establishes compliance standards influencing operating costs.
+- Regulatory Environment: South Carolina assisted living communities are licensed and regulated by the South Carolina Department of Health and Environmental Control, with staffing standards and compliance requirements contributing to operating costs.

 Does Medicaid Cover Assisted Living in South Carolina?